pydatasci-repos/pydatasci/README.md

 # Painpoint Solved
 In writing a paper about meta-analysis of deep learning activation values that compared graph neural networks, CNNs, and LSTMs - I found myself comparing multiple models with multiple parameters.
 I was burdened by questions like: Had I already tried these parameters?
 How was I going to save the metrics to compare to other models?
 I was literally screenshotting my parameters and charts.
 That's not conducive to the scientific method.
 When I took a look at other tools in the space, I found they were either: cloud-only, too complex/ bad documentation, or too proprietary/ close-walled.

-Because this project would touch so many other pieces of the data science ecosystem, I thought it would make sense to start an open source movement around this.

 # Functionality:
 * Compresses a dataset (csv, tsv, parquet) to keep track of.
 * Derives informative featuresets and/ or labels from that dataset.